brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 WCAG test - 1.4.3
 {: .label .label-green }

-Search button, Grid view button, add course link, view all link, lesson 2,3,and 4 and email address at the bottom of the page does not meet the contrast ratio guideline of 4.5:1.
+Search button, Grid view button, add course link, view all link, lesson 2, 3, and 4 and email address at the bottom of the page does not meet the contrast ratio guideline of 4.5:1.

 #### Main Navigation (Tab index – 1 issue)
 {: .d-inline-block .no_toc }